HomeCyberBustDon't Get Hooked: How to Spot And Stop Phishing Scams πŸš«πŸ“§

 Learn how to spot and stop phishing scams in this post.

 Dangers hide behind every digital corner.
-Just lately, thousands of people are falling victim to Instagram hacks relating to forex and money making – people have no way of getting their accounts back.
+Recently, thousands of people have fallen victim to Instagram hacks related to forex and money-making scams, leaving them with no way to recover their accounts.

-Still, one of the most insidious threats we face is phishing scams, which have taken on a heightened level of sophistication in recent years.
-But as the threats evolve, so too can our defences.
-By understanding the mechanics behind these deceptions, we can avoid getting reeled in.
+Still, one of the most insidious threats we face is phishing scams, which have become increasingly sophisticated in recent years.
+However, as threats evolve, so too can our defenses.
+By understanding the mechanics behind these deceptions, we can avoid getting reeled in.Β

 Let’s explore.